freespace/xadow-watch/README.md

 The MSB of the change field is expected to never be used.
 If it is set, it signals to the module that it should complete redraw its interface.

+# Build Notes

+The code *must* be built with processor ATMEGA32U4, otherwise various power_* symbol will be undefined.